nanogiants/nanogiants-docs/docs/secrets-and-passwords.md

 To seamlessly integrate 1Password into your GitHub Actions, consider using the following actions:

-- [load-secrets-from-1password](https://github.com/marketplace/actions/load-secrets-from-1password): This action enables you to fetch secrets securely from your 1Password vault and use them within your GitHub Actions workflows.
+- [load-secrets-from-1password](https://github.com/marketplace/actions/load-secrets-from-1password): This action fetches secrets securely from your 1Password vault and provides them as [masked values](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#masking-a-value-in-a-log) within your GitHub Actions workflows.
+Note that while a masked value is blacked out in the logs, it cannot be used as output.
+Therefore, only the steps in the same job have access to the loaded secret.
+As a reusable workflow must always be a standalone job, this action may not be useful for you.

 - [1password-cli](https://github.com/marketplace/actions/1password-cli): This action provides a versatile interface to interact with 1Password using the command-line interface.
 It allows you to perform various operations, including retrieving secrets, in your GitHub Actions workflows.